Kapernikov/cvat-helm/charts/cvat-helm/README.md

 * `superUser.initialPassword` the superuser initial password to create
 * `superUser.email` the email address of the super user

+Note that this chart will always create another superuser with a dynamically generated password.
+The generated credentials will be stored in a kubernetes secret called `cvat-superuser`.
+This is useful if you have other pods that need to access the CVAT API.

 * `ingress.host` the public hostname for ingress
 * `ingress.clusterIssuer` the cluster issuer for ingress